1930041/Practical-file/README.md

 ### OUTPUT
 Enter numerator,denominator of 1st fraction:  2/5
-Enter numerator, denominator of 2nd fraction:  3/7                                                Enter numerator,denominator of 2nd fraction:  3/7
+Enter numerator, denominator of 2nd fraction:  3/7
 The resultant product fraction is 6.00/35.00.